dineshjangid03/DevelUp/README.md

 - Spring Boot
 - Spring Data JPA
 - MySQL (or any other database of your choice)
-- Maven (or Gradle)
+- Maven

 ## Setup Instructions

 1. Clone the repository and navigate to the project directory.

-2. Ensure you have Java and Maven (or Gradle) installed on your system.
+2. Ensure you have Java and Maven installed on your system.

 3. Configure the database connection properties in the `application.properties` file.